ENUSEC/PubQuiz/questions.md

 6. Computer engineer Ray Tomlinson is credited with sending the first email in what year?
 >1971

-7. What was the name of the first computer to beat a grandmaster in chess in 1988?
-> Deep Thought

-8. The AZERTY keyboard is used as an alternative to the standard QWERTY layout in which country?
+7. The AZERTY keyboard is used as an alternative to the standard QWERTY layout in which country?
 >France

-9. In 2005, Rupert Murdoch's News Corporation bought which social networking website?
+8. In 2005, Rupert Murdoch's News Corporation bought which social networking website?
 It allows users to share their musical tastes and had become associated with the discovery of new musical talent?
 > MySpace

-10. In 2009, MySpace gained control of the social music discovery technology used on rival sites such as Facebook by acquiring which Seattle-based music service, launced by the brothers Ali and Hadi Partovi in 2006?
-> iLike

-11. Created in 2005 by Michael and Xochi Birch, the name of the social networking site Bebo is an acronym representing which four words?
+9. Created in 2005 by Michael and Xochi Birch, the name of the social networking site Bebo is an acronym representing which four words?
 > Blog early, Blog often

-12. Which British scientist won the Turing award in 2016?
+10. Which British scientist, also known as father of the internet, won the Turing award in 2016?
 In 1991, he launched the website info.cern.ch
 > Tim Berners-Lee

-13. Winner of the Turing Award in 1984, the Swiss-born Niklaus Wirth developed which high-level structured programming language?
+11. Winner of the Turing Award in 1984, the Swiss-born Niklaus Wirth developed which high-level structured programming language?
 It shares its name with that of a French thinker, born in 1623.
 > Pascal

-14. In 2006, which US computer scientist became the first woman to win the Turing Award for contributions to the theory and practice of optimising compiler techniques?
+12. In 2006, which US computer scientist became the first woman to win the Turing Award for contributions to the theory and practice of optimising compiler techniques?
 > Frances Allen

-15. In mobile phone technology what does SIM, as in SIM card stand for?
+13. In mobile phone technology what does SIM, as in SIM card stand for?
 > Subscriber Identity Module